Integral points on Markoff type cubic surfaces: Introduction

 \section{Introduction}

 Little is known about the values at integers assumed by \textit{affine cubic forms} $F$ in three variables.
-Unless otherwise stated, by an \textit{affine form} $f$ in $n$-variables we mean $f\in \mathbb{Z}[x_1,\ldots ,x_n]$ whose leading homogeneous term $f_0$ is non-degenerate and such that $f -k$ is (absolutely) irreducible for all constants $k$.
-For $k\neq0$ set
+Unless otherwise stated, by an \textit{affine form} $f$ in $n$-variables we mean $f\in \mathbb{Z}[x_1,\ldots ,x_n]$ whose leading homogeneous term $f_0$ is non-degenerate\footnote{that is it cannot be transformed to a polynomial of fewer than $n$ variables by a linear change of variables.} and such that $f -k$ is (absolutely) irreducible for all constants $k$.
+For $k\in \mathbb{Z}$ set

 and $\mathfrak{v}_{F}(k):=\vert V_{k,F}(\mathbb{Z})\vert$.
 The basic question is for which $k$ is $V_{k,F}(\mathbb{Z})\neq \emptyset$, or more generally infinite or Zariski dense in $V_{k,F}$ ?